gwilken/vector-map-poc/README.md

 `make dev`

-to develop locally outside of docker.
-Web app can be found at http://localhost:3000 tested with NodeJS 10.16
+Develop locally outside of Docker.
+Web app can be found at http://localhost:3000

+Tested with NodeJS 10.16

 `make build`

 `make up`

-to build web app and run in docker.
+Build static web app and run in Docker.
 Web app can be found at http://localhost:8888